 Nairobi, 23 April 2026 – The First Session of the UN‑Habitat Executive Board 2026 was convened on 21–22 April at the United Nations Complex in Gigiri, Nairobi.
 As host country, Kenya warmly welcomed Member States to deliberate on critical priorities shaping the future of sustainable urbanization.

-Over the two‑day session, Member States engaged in constructive and forward‑looking deliberations on key priorities for sustainable urban development.
-The meeting concluded with the adoption of important decisions on the organization’s financial status, programme implementation, governance, and follow‑up actions from previous sessions.
-These outcomes reaffirmed Member States’ collective commitment to strengthening transparency, accountability, and impactful delivery of UN‑Habitat’s global mandate.
+Member States reached important decisions on the organization’s financial status, programme implementation, governance, and follow‑up actions from previous sessions.
+These outcomes reaffirmed the collective commitment to strengthening transparency, accountability, and the impactful delivery of UN‑Habitat’s global mandate.